sabslikesobs/pip.wtf/README.md

 I've had it.
 I just wanted to write a single-file Python script with one measly little external import.
 But the Python dependency management cabal just won't stop treating me like I'm an idiot.

 Pipx?
 Not for scripts.
 Poetry?
 "Oh, poor baby, did you forget your pyproject.toml?"
 Pip-run?
 Tired of fighting with persistence.
 Pip by itself with a little -U?
-[I've gotta give them an extra flag to show I know how to wipe my own ass!](https://peps.python.org/pep-0668/) Well, Python, you've done it.
+[I've gotta give them an extra flag to show I know how to wipe my own ass!](https://peps.python.org/pep-0668/) What about [baking it in to pip?](https://peps.python.org/pep-0722/) If the [rabble can ever settle](https://discuss.python.org/t/pep-722-dependency-specification-for-single-file-scripts/29905) on anything, [even more-fucking-TOML](https://peps.python.org/pep-0723), it'll only work with a version of pip that's definitely not gonna be around on my ancient Debian VPS!

+Well, Python, you've done it.
 I'm pissed.
 I'm giving up on you...r suite of god-awful, overbearing package managers and I'm going to do it myself, in my script, with no virtual environments, no pip wrappers, and no god damn TOML!

-That's **pip_wtf**: a single function you copy to the top of your Python script.
+That's **`pip_wtf`**: a single function you copy to the top of your Python script.
 It needs pip and that's it.
-You call it just once instead of running `pip install`, then do your imports, and then you've got a script that works on every Python version since 2.7 (as long as pip is around).
+You call it just once instead of running `pip install`, then do your imports, and then you've got a script that works on pretty much every platform and pretty much every Python version since 2.7 (as long as pip is around).

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./pip_wtf.py) -->
 <!-- The below code snippet is automatically added from ./pip_wtf.py -->